alschmut/StructBuilderMacro/README.md

         return value
     }
 }

+struct AppStateBuilder {
+    var persons: [Person] = []

+    func build() -> AppState {
+        return AppState(
+            persons: persons
+        )
+    }
+}
 ```

 ### Limitations
 - The list of default values is limited to the values specified in the below table.
-The list can be extended, if necessary.
+All other types will require another builder to be defined.
-- The macro only works on `struct` and `enum` definitions
+- The macro only works on `struct`, `enum` and `class` definitions
+- If a builder for a specific declaration can not be generated, you can always choose to create it yourself.
+- About classes: The macro uses the first initialiser of a class if multiple initialiser exist.
+- About structs: The macro makes a best guess to decide how the implicit memberwise initializer could look like and might fail for some unforeseen declarations.

 ### Specified default values
 The list of default values is limited to the values specified in the below table.